West End in Cincinnati in Hamilton County, Ohio — The American Midwest (Great Lakes)

 The Oldest Jewish Cemetery West of the Allegheny Mountains

 Location.
 39° 6.434′ N, 84° 31.274′ W. Marker is in Cincinnati, Ohio, in Hamilton County.
 It is in West End.
-Marker is at the intersection of Central Avenue and West 12th Street, on the left when traveling north on Central Avenue.
+It is at the intersection of Central Avenue and West 12th Street, on the left when traveling north on Central Avenue.
 Touch for map.
 Marker is at or near this postal address: 1053 Central Ave, Cincinnati OH 45202, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Chestnut Street Cemetery / Two Centuries of Jewish Cincinnati (here, next to this marker); The Betts House, 1804 (about 300 feet away, measured in a direct line); The Gamble House (about 300 feet away); Gaines High School / Peter H. Clark (about 700 feet away); The Miami and Erie Canal (approx. 0.2 miles away); Robert L. McCook Monument / Friedrich Hecker Monument (approx. 0.2 miles away); Hecker (approx. 0.2 miles away); Washington Park History / Cannon From Farragut's Fleet At Mobile Bay (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Chestnut Street Cemetery / Two Centuries of Jewish Cincinnati (here, next to this marker); The Betts House, 1804 (about 300 feet away, measured in a direct line); The Gamble House (about 300 feet away); Gaines High School / Peter H. Clark (about 700 feet away); The Miami and Erie Canal (approx. 0.2 miles away); Robert L. McCook Monument / Friedrich Hecker Monument (approx. 0.2 miles away); Hecker (approx. 0.2 miles away); Washington Park History / Cannon From Farragut's Fleet At Mobile Bay (approx. 0.2 miles away).
 Touch for a list and map of all markers in Cincinnati.

 Editor’s want-list for this marker.
 A wide shot of the marker in context. • Can you help?